 Lubert’s submission named the tiny Centre County town of Unionville as the center of where he proposes to build within a 30-mile diameter circle.
 The exact location is to be named later.

-A tiny town with fewer than 300 residents, Unionville is probably not the likely location.
-However, it is about ten miles away from Penn State University.
+A tiny town with fewer than 300 residents, Unionville is probably not the actual location.
+However, it is about 10 miles away from Penn State University.

 In addition, the possible location of Lubert’s mini-casino would put it within a one-hour drive for many living in Central PA.

-While the Burough of State College opted out of hosting a mini-casino when they had the chance in early 2018, neighboring College Township in Centre County did not.
+While the Borough of State College opted out of hosting a mini-casino when it had the chance in early 2018, neighboring College Township in Centre County did not.

 Likely location a College Township mall

 Two years ago, Lubert was part of Nittany Gaming LLC.
-The company that had an option to lease a former department store in the struggling Nittany Mall, in College Township.
+The company had an option to lease a former department store in the struggling Nittany Mall in College Township.

-Just this year seven businesses in the mall closed, while others relocated.
-A closed Macy’s store seems the likely location.
+Just this year, seven businesses in the mall closed, while others relocated.
+A closed Macy’s store seems the likely location for the mini-casino.

 The mall is at the intersections of Route 150 and Route 26, one mile off the I-99 corridor, the major highway in the area.